CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

     + \sum_{i \in [0, k-1]} {k \choose i} f_{id(n-1) + n \cdot (k-1 -i)}
 $$

-However, since this is a recursive definition, we have to define the end conditions, of which there happen to be two:
+However, since this is a recursive definition, we have to define the end conditions for each of the decreasing parameters, \(k\) and \(n\):
 - when \(k = 1\) - if we roll one die and drop "the highest" (a.k.a. "the only"), it's the same as rolling no dice:
   $$
   f_{1dn \text{ drop highest}} (x) \\